ManjiriBirajdar/Docker-AWS-Kubernetes/Kubernetes.md

 # Cluster Creation Tools

 ## KIND - K8S inside Docker ( used for CI-CD)
+(on single machine)

 - Multi-node cluster: to create a multi node cluster on single machine
 - master-worker creation

 ## Kubeadm
+(multiple physical machines or virtual machines)